sefffal/Octofitter.jl/docs/src/getting-started.md

 If you would like to visualize your results, you can also install the Plots package:
 4. Type `add Plots`

-For loading images to sample, add the DirectImages package
+For loading images to sample, add the AstroImages package
-4. Type `add DirectImages`
+4. Type `add AstroImages`
-Note: it's possible to use this package without DirectImages.
-This just simplifies the process of loading FITS files, and creating a centered OffsetArray with the star at index (0,0).
+Note: it's possible to use this package without AstroImages.
+This just simplifies the process of loading FITS files and preparing them for sampling.

 Finally, you may wish to `add PairPlots` to examine the correlation between variables in more detail.